helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ## Polkadot Asset Hub

 - **Asset Hub to Parachain/Relay**
     - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
-It will info about source, destination, assets etc. For reserve transfers, event `xcmpqueue.XcmpMessageSent` would have message hash.
+It will info about source, destination, assets etc. Listen for `polkadotXcm.Attempted` event.
+Find other events for this extrinsic and look for `parachainSystem.UpwardMessageSent`.
+For reserve transfers, event `xcmpqueue.XcmpMessageSent` would have message hash.

+    - **When destination chain is Relay**
+        - For XCM V2, not sure how to find corelational key.
+For XCM v3 and above, `parachainSystem.UpwardMessageSent` would have `message_hash` which acts as corelational key.

+    - **When destination chain is any system parachain**
+        - For XCM v3 and above, `xcmpqueue.XcmpMessageSent.UpwardMessageSent` would have `message_hash` which acts as corelational key.
+Also, the fact is, chains which we are targeting used XCM v3 or above only so no need to check what would be corelation key for below XCM v3.

 - **Parachain/Relay to Asset Hub**
     - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event

+    - **When source was Relay chain**
+        - For XCM v2, `dmp.ExecutedDownward` has `message_id` which acts as corelational key.
+For XCM v3, `message_hash` in `dmp.ExecutedDownWard` is corelational key.
+For XCM v4 and above, `messageQueue.Processed` has `message_id` but it's not corelational key.

+    - **When source was any system chain**
+        - For XCM v3, event `xcmpQueue.Success` has `message_hash` which is the key.
+        - else `messageQueue.Processed` has `message_id` but it's not corelational key.
+However, on source chain, `polkadotXcm.Sent` event has `message_id` in it's args which is exactly same as dest. `message_id`

 ## Polkadot Bridge Hub

 - **Bridge Hub to Parachain/Relay**
     - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
-It will info about source, destination, assets etc. Event `parachainsystem.UpwardMessageSent` would have message hash.
+It will info about source, destination, assets etc. Event `parachainsystem.UpwardMessageSent` or `xcmpQueue.xcmpMessageSent` would have message hash.

 - **Parachain/Relay to Bridge Hub**
     - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event.
 Both events have message id or hash in it which would act as co-relation key.